-- 3.1.1 The Public Employees Contributory Retirement Scheme (PECRS) is the States' pension scheme set up to meet retirement benefits of all contributing public sector employees (excluding teachers) over 20 years of age. - 3.1.2 Investment issues are considered by the Scheme's Investment Sub-Committee under advice from an Independent Investment Adviser, and recommendations are made to the Committee of Management for endorsement and/or referral to the Minister for Treasury and Resources as appropriate.
+- 1.1 PECRS is the States' pension scheme set up to meet retirement benefits of all contributing public sector employees (excluding teachers) over 20 years of age. - 1.2 Investment issues are considered by the Scheme's Investment Sub-Committee under advice from an Independent Investment Adviser, and recommendations are made to the Committee of Management for endorsement and/or referral to the Minister for Treasury and Resources as appropriate.

-- 3.2.1 The aim of the investment strategy is to invest the assets of the Scheme prudently to ensure that the benefits promised to members are provided. - 3.2.2 The current strategy followed is -
+2.1 The aim of the investment strategy is to invest the assets of the Scheme prudently to ensure that the benefits promised to members are provided.

+2.2 The current strategy followed is -

-Strategic Aim % Range %
+Asset Class Strategic Aim % Range %

+Growth Investments

-35 25-35
+Equities 35 25-35

-20

-10-30
+Alternatives 20 10-30

+Bond-like Investments

-10 5-15
+Property 10 5-15

-20 10-30
+Bonds 20 10-30

-0-10
+Cash and Cash Equivalents 0-10

-15 10-20
+Debt 15 10-20

-35 20 10 20

-- 3.2.4 Any requirement for rebalancing between the asset classes is reviewed on a quarterly basis with advice from the Scheme's Investment Adviser. - 3.2.5 The States has recognised responsibility for the pre-1987 Debt for PECRS, which it has agreed to repay over an 82-year period.
+- 2.3 Any requirement for rebalancing between the asset classes is reviewed on a quarterly basis with advice from the Scheme's Investment Adviser. - 2.4 The States has recognised responsibility for the pre-1987 Debt for PECRS, which it has agreed to repay over an 82-year period.
 This represents approximately 15% of PECRS' total assets (referred to as "Debt" in the table above), and these payments can be regarded like a salary-related index-linked gilt issued by the States.